web3-protocol/evm-browser/README.md

 By default it will use the ethereum providers embedded with the [viem.sh](https://viem.sh) library.

-If you want to use your own web3 provider for mainnet : `evm-browser --web3-chain 1=https://eth-mainnet.alchemyapi.io/v2/<your-alchemy-key>`
+If you want to use your own web3 provider for mainnet : `evm-browser --chain-rpc 1=https://eth-mainnet.alchemyapi.io/v2/<your-alchemy-key>`

-Add or override multiple chains : `evm-browser --web3-chain 42170=https://nova.arbitrum.io/rpc --web3-chain 5=http://127.0.0.1:8545`
+Add or override multiple chains : `evm-browser --chain-rpc 42170=https://nova.arbitrum.io/rpc --chain-rpc 5=http://127.0.0.1:8545`

 Show the devtools : `evm-browser --debug`